Anica1004/CourseJournal/README.md

 at UBC.

 ## User Stories
-- As a user, I want to be able to add a new course to a list of courses
+- As a user, I want to be able to add a arbitrary number of new course to my personal list of courses
 - As a user, I want to be able to remove a course
 - As a user, I want to be able to see a percentage average of my grade in a particular year
-- As a user, I want to click on a particular year to view all the courses, credits achieved, and grade summary of that particular year.
+- As a user, I want to click on a particular year to view all the courses, credits achieved, and course information of that particular year.